Coronavirus And What It Means For Your Home

 To help keep your floors clean in between those professional cleanings, you should sweep and vacuum at least once a week.
 For those hard floors that are more likely to cling to germs, you should mop with a sanitizing solution at least once a week during flu season.

 Prevention starts in your home.
 Take these precautions measures to prevent bringing viruses like coronavirus into your home right now and during cold and flu season.
 Your home should continue to feel like a safe haven to you and your family, especially during the coronavirus influx.

-If you are looking for a reliable carpet steam cleaning company in the Idaho Falls area, contact us today to receive a free quote!
+If you are looking for a reliable carpet cleaning company, contact us today to receive a free quote!